jnozzi/cocoadev.com/SiteContent/General/ReturningValues.markdown

 ----

 I hope this isn't your real code, since [doc returnA] is doing a [myClass returnFloat] but you only have a Returna in myCustomClass (wrong name, and your capitalization conventions are inconsistent).
 Assuming you're invoking [doc returnA] and that method actually exists, that should work.
-You'll get a compiler warning since you declared "doc" in your view as an id, rather than a [[MyDocument]].
-Stick in a @class [[MyDocument]];  and change your "id ''doc" to "[[MyDocument]] ''doc", and hopefully it should work.
+You'll get a compiler warning since you declared "doc" in your view as an id, rather than a General/MyDocument.
+Stick in a @class General/MyDocument;  and change your "id *doc" to "General/MyDocument *doc", and hopefully it should work.

-'''
+**
-''For the records, id is already a pointer, so id'' is a pointer to an object pointer.''
+*For the records, id is already a pointer, so id* is a pointer to an object pointer.*
-'''
+**

 ----

 I made a capitalization mistake writing this code on the discussion forum.
-The Compiler returned an error (and not a warning ) since the "id '' is a pointer to an object pointer".
+The Compiler returned an error (and not a warning ) since the "id * is a pointer to an object pointer".
 Thanks for your comment.
-Using "@class [[MyDocument]] [[MyDocument]] ''doc" produce the exact same error ( this is why I asked for Help )
+Using "@class General/MyDocument General/MyDocument *doc" produce the exact same error ( this is why I asked for Help )

 I solved this by doing the following

-1. [[MyDocument]] creates the object of type [[MyCustomClass]] which I called [[MyClass]]
+1. General/MyDocument creates the object of type General/MyCustomClass which I called General/MyClass
-2. I declared a new object docView in [[MyDocument]] and it sends the message [docView setDoc:[[MyClass]]] which obvioulsy sets doc to [[MyClass]]
+2. I declared a new object docView in General/MyDocument and it sends the message [docView setDoc:General/MyClass] which obvioulsy sets doc to General/MyClass
-3. Now I can directly call the instance methods of [[MyClass]] without having to have [[MyDocument]] as a proxy.
+3. Now I can directly call the instance methods of General/MyClass without having to have General/MyDocument as a proxy.

-Conclusion : This new code looks definitively more like [[ObjC]].
+Conclusion : This new code looks definitively more like General/ObjC.

 Thanks to all. -- Francois

-@class [[MyDocument]] [[MyDocument]] ''doc should produce an error, since it's bad syntax.
-Put @class [[MyDocument]]; somewhere at the start of the file, then in your object structure, have [[MyDocument]] ''whatever.
+@class General/MyDocument General/MyDocument *doc should produce an error, since it's bad syntax.
+Put @class General/MyDocument; somewhere at the start of the file, then in your object structure, have General/MyDocument *whatever.

 ----

-I will agree "my" is a namespace, but one that should never be used. to elaborate, names like "[[MyDocument]]" and "[[ReturnA]]" are useless because they're made without context.
+I will agree "my" is a namespace, but one that should never be used. to elaborate, names like "General/MyDocument" and "General/ReturnA" are useless because they're made without context.
 Of course you would never use them in real code (right?) but it begs the question why should we pollute our learning materials with examples that shouldn't be used?
-Why not define some context, such as "[[TextDocument]]" and "- (id)text;" and let the reader figure out how the example relates in their own situation?
-I.e., each by real-world example, not teach by [[FillInTheBlankProgramming]]. -- [[MikeTrent]]
+Why not define some context, such as "General/TextDocument" and "- (id)text;" and let the reader figure out how the example relates in their own situation?
+I.e., each by real-world example, not teach by General/FillInTheBlankProgramming. -- General/MikeTrent